-From seaward the large white grain silo and the 2 tall power cable pylons indicate King’s Lynn with the spire of St Nicholas Chapel providing a very historic landmark.
+Entering from the Wash – the large white grain silo, 2 tall power cable pylons and also two large wind turbines on the East side of the river indicate King’s Lynn with the spire of St Nicholas Chapel providing a very historic landmark.
 As you approach the river mouth it starts to get confined by stone banks to the west and marshes to the east.
 The northern end of the stone bank is marked by beacons commencing with West Stones (Q W).
 At No. 26 buoy the channel turns directly to Kings Lynn and becomes confined with the current increasing.

 Commercial shipping can be encountered on either side of the channel in the Cut depending on the shoals and vessels exiting or entering the Docks do so at 90° to the channel and will often be completely blocking the channel until they have swung, so early contact with the Docks will enable you to take the necessary action to avoid passing the docks when shipping is manoeuvring.
 A flashing orange light exhibited from the docks flagstaff indicates vessels exiting the docks.